"HOOK-LIPPED" RHINOS

 The smaller of the two species of African rhino, black rhinos are agile, shy and aggressive.
 Their small, protruding heads and pointed lips give them the nickname 'hook-lipped rhinos'.

-The black rhino population suffered a devastating decline between the 1970s and mid 1990s caused by rampant poaching.
-From 65,000 individuals to under 2500, the species suffered a staggering 96% loss.
+The black rhino population suffered a devastating decline between 1900 and the mid 1990s caused by uncontrolled hunting and rampant poaching.
+From an estimated one million individuals to under 2500.

-Their numbers remain incredibly low, at just 6487 individuals.
-Encouragingly however according to the '2023 State of the Rhino Report' by the Internation Rhino foundation (IRF), the population increased around 28% in the last decade largely thanks to increased protection and translocation efforts.
+Their numbers remain incredibly low, at just 6421 individuals.
+According to the '2024 State of the Rhino Report' by the Internation Rhino Foundation (IRF), the population decreased around 1% in the last year largely due to concentrated poaching in Namibia and Hluhluwe–iMfolozi Park, South Africa.

 • Diceros bicornis